GarySimons/Gary_Simons/README.md

 11. You now have to create a Procfile which will tell Heroku which file to call to get the application running.
 To do this, in the terminal write 'echo web: python app.py >Procfile'.
 Add this to GitHub, and commit.
 Then 'git push heroku master' to save it to Heroku.
 12. Next, we want to get our application running on Heroku.
 In the terminal, type 'heroku ps:scale web=1'.
 13. On Heroku, go to 'settings', and click on the 'Reveal Config Vars' button.
 14. In here we need to supply a our IP address and our port.
-The first 'KEY' is 'IP' and it's 'VALUE' is '0.0.0.0'.
-The second 'KEY' is 'PORT' and it's 'VALUE' is '5000'.
+The first key is 'IP' and it's value is '0.0.0.0'.
+The second key is 'PORT' and it's value is '5000'.
+If you have hidden sensitive data such as your MONGO_URI in your env.py file, you must also put in the key of MONGO_URI, and the value of the password code from the env.py file.
+This is so Heroku can see it.
 15. Click on the button 'Open app' and it will start the app and show your page.
-16. Simen's video about automatically updating xxxx xx xxx xx x xx xx xx xx x xxxxxxx
+16. To make sure you push to Heroku automatically each time you push to GitHub, you can set it up in Heroku.
+17. First click on Deploy, and click on Deployment Method.
+Then click on the GitHub selection.
+18. Below that in click on Connect to GitHub, and enter your repository's name, and search for it.
+Connect.
+19. Click on Enable Automatic Deloys, underneath that.
+20. Finally, deploy it by clicking the Deploy Branch button.
+21. Now every time you push to GitHub, it will automatically push it through to Heroku too.

 ## Credits